hexanal/fredmercy-blog/src/content/en/bookmarks.md

       - This game absolutely gave me PTSD!
 Not to joke about this condition, though... the graphic violence and tortured characters often made me feel really bad for the people living in this world.
     rating: 5, very good!

-  - tag: misc
+  - tag: nerd
     title: JuliaMono (official website)
     link: https://juliamono.netlify.app
     source: official website
     notes:
       - "I'm currently using this font: it's clean, it's legible, it has the right amount of ligatures, etc."

-  - tag: read
+  - tag: philosophy
     title: Wikipedia article for the Slow Movement
     link: https://www.slowmovement.com/
     notes:
       - A philosphy about taking things slow, dude...!

-  - tag: read
+  - tag: philosophy
     title: Dérive ("drifting"; wikipedia article)
     link: https://en.wikipedia.org/wiki/D%C3%A9rive
     source: wikipedia.org